perkowitz/issho/doc/hachi/modules/seq.md

 ### Views

 Mono mode offers the same five views as beat mode: gate, control, pitch, jump, and fill.
+In addition, mono mode offers the step view, for entering notes in sequence.
 This section describes the ways mono mode differs from beat mode.

 ### Gate view